little-green-man/stytch-php/README.md

 This client library supports all of Stytch's live products as follows:

 > Note: This library is in development.
-The features below are being built out incrementally.
+The features below are being built out incrementally, and the SDK may have breaking changes until a stable release.

 **B2C**